-- 1.1 Summary of Operation and Maintenance Cautions and Warnings - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+- HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR STOVE OPERATION. - USING A STOVE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE STOVE. - OPEN THE AIR CONTROL FULLY BEFORE OPENING FIRING DOOR. - THIS STOVE IS NOT DESIGNED TO BE USED WITH THE DOOR OPEN.
+GLOVES MAY BE NEEDED FOR STOVE OPERATION.

+- USING A STOVE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE STOVE.

+- OPEN THE AIR CONTROL FULLY BEFORE OPENING FIRING DOOR.

+- THIS STOVE IS NOT DESIGNED TO BE USED WITH THE DOOR OPEN.
 THE DOOR MAY BE OPEN ONLY DURING LIGHTING PROCEDURES OR RELOADING.
 DO NOT LEAVE THE STOVE UNATTENDED WHEN THE DOOR IS SLIGHTLY OPENED DURING IGNITION.
-ALWAYS CLOSE THE DOOR AFTER IGNITION. - NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START OR 'FRESHEN UP' A FIRE IN THIS STOVE.
-KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL. - o TREATED, PAINTED OR COATED WOOD, - PLYWOOD OR PARTICLE BOARD. - o FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, OR - RAILROAD TIES. - DO NOT ELEVATE THE FIRE BY USING A GRATE IN THIS STOVE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.
+ALWAYS CLOSE THE DOOR AFTER IGNITION.

+- NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START OR 'FRESHEN UP' A FIRE IN THIS STOVE.
+KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE.

+- DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES.

+- BURN ONLY SEASONED NATURAL FIREWOOD.

+- DO NOT BURN:

+- GARBAGE OF ANY KIND,

+- COAL OR CHARCOAL.

+- TREATED, PAINTED OR COATED WOOD.

+- O PLYWOOD OR PARTICLE BOARD,

+- FINE PAPER, COLORED PAPER OR CARDBOARD,

+- SALT WATER DRIFTWOOD OR

+- RAILROAD TIES.

+- DO NOT ELEVATE THE FIRE BY USING A GRATE IN THIS STOVE.

+- THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.